-"ENA Termination Expenses" shall have the meaning set forth in Section 12.2(f).
+"ENA Termination Expenses" means the First Year Termination Expense if the termination is effected in accordance with Article 6 prior to July 1, 2002, Second Year Termination Expense if the termination is effective after July 1, 2002 but before July 1, 2003 and if the termination is effective on or after July 1, 2003 an amount equal to the Third Year Termination Expense.

 "Effective Date" shall have the meaning set forth in the introductory sentence to this Agreement.

-"EFO" means an event on PG&E’s Gas transportation system which requires that Customer’s usage shall be less than or equal to the Customer’s supply of Gas that Day.
+"EFO" means an event on PG&E’s Gas transportation system which requires that Palo Alto’s usage shall be less than or equal to the Palo Alto’s supply of Gas that Day.

-"Excluded Liabilities" means any liabilities or obligations that either (a) do not arise under or pursuant to the Transportation Contracts, (b) arise, or are attributable to acts or omissions occurring, at a time other than during the Term, (c) arise as a result of any breach by Customer of any Operational Agreementsor (d) arise under the Transportation Contracts due to Customer’s Actual Load exceeding Customer maximum daily quantity under the Transportation Contracts.
+"Excluded Liabilities" means any liabilities or obligations that either (a) do not arise under or pursuant to the Transportation Contracts, (b) arise, or are attributable to acts or omissions occurring, at a time other than during the Term, (c) arise as a result of any breach by Palo Alto of any Operational Agreements, or (d) arise under the Transportation Contracts due to Palo Alto’s Actual Load exceeding Palo Alto maximum daily quantity as specified under the Transportation Contracts.

 "FERC" means the Federal Energy Regulatory Commission, or any successor federal agency that may regulate the interstate transportation of natural gas by pipeline.

+"First Year Termination Expense" means an amount equal to (the aggregate amount of Palo Alto’s Load for three (3) years, multiplied by $0.08 per MMBtu), minus the total amount of Volumetric Fees paid by Palo Alto to ENA, up to the date of termination, during the first year of the Term.

-"Fixed Quantity Gas" means those quantities of Gas which Customer has elected to convert to fixed price and a fixed quantity under the terms of the Gas Sale Contract.
+"Fixed Quantity Gas" means those quantities of Gas which Palo Alto has elected to convert to fixed price and a fixed quantity under the terms of the Gas Sale Contract.

 "Gas" means methane and other gaseous hydrocarbons meeting the quality standards and specifications of PG&E.

-"Gas Sale Contract" means that certain Transaction Agreement between ENA and Customer of even date hereof which as is governed by that certain Enfolio® Master Firm Purchase/Agreement between ENA and Customer dated April 11, 2001.
+"Gas Sale Contract" means that certain Transaction Agreement between ENA and Palo Alto of even date herewith which as is governed by that certain Enfolio® Master Firm Purchase/Agreement between ENA and Palo Alto dated April 11, 2001.

-"Governmental Authority " means any nation, state, sovereign or government, any federal, regional, state, local or political subdivision and any entity exercising executive, legislative, judicial, regulatory or administrative functions of or pertaining to government, including without limitation the [________] and the FERC.
+"Governmental Authority " means any nation, state, sovereign or government, any federal, regional, state, local or political subdivision and any entity exercising executive, legislative, judicial, regulatory or administrative functions of or pertaining to government, including without limitation the CPUC and the FERC.

-"Liens" means any claims, liens, encumbrances, security interests, pledges, options, charges, restrictions and defects in title of any nature whatsoever, except for indentures, mortgages or similar security interests created in connection with Customer's ordinary course bond issuances and similar indebtedness.
+"Liens" means any claims, liens, encumbrances, security interests, pledges, options, charges, restrictions and defects in title of any nature whatsoever, except for indentures, mortgages or similar security interests created in connection with Palo Alto's ordinary course bond issuances and similar indebtedness.

-"Material" or "Materially" means an increase in Customer’s Load of an amount equal to or more than ________ MMBtu per Day.

-"Transportation Contracts" shall those certain transportation contracts with PG&E set forth on Schedule ___ attached hereto .
+"Transportation Contracts" shall mean those certain transportation contracts between Palo Alto and PG&E attached hereto as Schedule 1.

-"OFO" means an event on PG&E’s Gas transportation system which requires that Customer’s usage equal Customer’s supply within a PG&E specified tolerance band.
+"OFO" means an event on PG&E’s Gas transportation system which requires that Palo Alto’s usage equal Palo Alto’s supply within a PG&E specified tolerance band.

 "Operational Agreements" means this Agreement and the Gas Sale Contract, as each may be amended or supplemented from time to time.

+"Palo Alto’s City Gate" means the interconnection point of PG&E’s local transmission system and Palo Alto’s distribution system.

+"Palo Alto’s Actual Load" means the Gas consumed by Palo Alto’s residential, commercial, and industrial commodity customers as measured at Palo Alto’s City Gate.

+"Palo Alto’s Load" means Palo Alto’s forecasted average daily usage measured at the Palo Alto’s City Gate for each month as set forth on Exhibit "A" attached hereto.

-"Parties" means, collectively, Customer and ENA.
+"Parties" means, collectively, Palo Alto and ENA.